Civil unions, domestic partnerships, and same sex marriage (SSM)

 At first, a stealth amendment was proposed similar to the one that was voted upon in North Carolina during 2012-MAY.
 It would have been promoted as preventing same-sex marriage (SSM), but would have actually been written to prohibit all forms of recognition: same-sex marriage, civil unions, domestic partnerships, etc.

 By 2011, support for civil unions and domestic partnerships had risen to the point where such an amendment would probably have failed in the voting booth.
 So, conservative lawmakers modified their approach.
 They proposed a simple, straight-forward constitutional amendment that would ban only same-sex marriages.
 If passed, the Legislature would have been free to legalize civil unions or domestic partnerships at any time in the future.

 The amendment was placed on the ballot for election day, 2012-NOV.
 Although the trend nationally is towards majority support for SSMs and civil unions, polls as election day approached showed that the Minnesota constitutional amendment would probably narrowly pass, and write discrimination into the state Constitution.
-It would then be beyond the powers of the state courts and the legislature to legalize SSM.
-For either body to do so, the amendment would first have to have been repealed by another referendum.
+It would then be beyond the powers of the state courts and the state legislature to legalize SSM.
+For either body to do so, the amendment would first have to have been repealed by a second referendum.

 What did the polls say about the state constitutional amendment as the 2012-NOV election day approached?